 Expected Output (Tag searching example):

-Shows a message explaining how to access the help page.
+helpShows a message explaining how to access the help page.

 Format: help

-Expected output after running help
+Expected output after running help :

-clear
+clearFormat: clear

 Warning: Irreversible Action ⛔

-Expected output after running clear
+Expected output after running clear:

-exit
+exitFormat: exit

-Expected output after running exit
+Expected output after running exit: InsureBook closes.

 Q: How do I add a new person to the address book?

-n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 pol/123456 pt/Life r/31-12-2024 note/Basketball Player.
+A: Use the add command.
+For example, add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 pol/123456 pt/Life r/31-12-2024 note/Basketball Player.

 Q: How do I edit a person's information?

-1 p/91234567 e/johndoe@example.com pt/Health r/31-12-2024.
+A: Use the edit command.
+For example, edit 1 p/91234567 e/johndoe@example.com pt/Health r/31-12-2024.

 Q: How do I delete a person from the address book?

-A: Use the delete
+A: Use the delete command.
+For example, delete 1.

 Q: How do I clear all entries from the address book?

-A: Use the clear
+A: Use the clear command.
+For example, clear.

 Q: How do I exit the program?

-A: Use the exit
+A: Use the exit command.
+For example, exit.

 Q: How do I update a policy renewal date?

-A: Use the renew
+A: Use the renew command.
+For example, renew pol/123456 r/31-12-2025.

 Q: How do I view upcoming policy renewals?

-A: Use the viewrenewals
+A: Use the viewrenewals command.
+For example, viewrenewals n/60.

 Q: How do I filter policy renewals in a date range?

-A: Use the filter
+A: Use the filter command.
+For example, filter sd/01-03-2025 ed/31-03-2025.

 I: I'm unable to add a new person to the address book.